BetterCrypto/Applied-Crypto-Hardening/rst/source/practical_settings/vpn.rst

 Tested with Version
 ~~~~~~~~~~~~~~~~~~~

-tinc 1.0.23 from Gentoo linked against OpenSSL 1.0.1e
+ *  tinc 1.0.23 from Gentoo linked against OpenSSL 1.0.1e

-tinc 1.0.23 from Sabayon linked against OpenSSL 1.0.1e
+ *  tinc 1.0.23 from Sabayon linked against OpenSSL 1.0.1e

 Defaults
 ^^^^^^^^

-tinc uses 2048 bit RSA keys, Blowfish-CBC, and SHA1 as default
+tinc uses 2048 bit RSA keys, Blowfish-CBC, and SHA1 as default settings and
-settings and suggests the usage of CBC mode ciphers.
-Any key length up
+suggests the usage of CBC mode ciphers.
+Any key length up to 8196 is supported
-to 8196 is supported and it does not need to be a power of two.
-OpenSSL
+and it does not need to be a power of two.
+OpenSSL Ciphers and Digests are
-Ciphers and Digests are supported by tinc.
+supported by tinc.

 Settings
 ^^^^^^^^

 Generate keys with
 ::

     tincd -n NETNAME -K8196

 Old keys will not be deleted (but disabled), you have to delete them
 manually.
 Add the following lines to your tinc.conf on all machines
+:raw-latex:`\configfile{tinc.conf}{3-4}{Cipher and digest selection in tinc}`

 References
 ^^^^^^^^^^